keatinl1/Constrained-Convex-Optimisation/README.md

 Figure 1
 </p>

 The results for the interior point method is shown in figure 2.
-The optimal solution is alway in the feasible region (hence the name) and it too eventually reaches the optimal solution also.
+The optimal solution is always in the feasible region (hence the name) and it too eventually reaches the optimal solution.

 ![alt text](https://raw.githubusercontent.com/keatinl1/Constrained-Convex-Optimisation/refs/heads/main/figures/interior_point.png)
 <p align="center">